 My version of clotted cream is thick, spreadable, and deliciously gooey – just like that tiny little heavenly jar I savored at the British Museum; it has a hint of that wonderfully crinkly, craggly skin that many people look for in authentic clotted cream; and the color is a lovely white, with just the tiniest hint of pale yellow.

-After heating the clotted cream, you can expect it to develop a wrinkly, pale yellow skin.
+During the heating process, you can expect it to develop a wrinkly, pale yellow skin.
 Not very pretty, but exactly what you want.
 At this point, everything will still be very thin and liquidy, making you think the clotted cream has failed to form.
 But don’t worry!
-All is well, and the clotted cream will form after a night’s rest in the fridge.
+All is well – the clotted cream will form after a night’s rest in the fridge.

 - Yield: about 6 ounces clotted cream 1x